 He played 12 games for reserve grade last year but only started in two of those.
 Amongst those games he had five try assists and no tries.
 His defence was solid with only 16 missed tackles from 255 tackle involvements.

-He’s quite tall for a hooker at 6 foot and still needs to put some meat on the bones but the footy brain is already well established.
+He’s quite wiry for a hooker and still needs to put some meat on the bones but the footy brain is already well established.

 The best case result for Trevilyan is some bench time behind Starling or Hodgson in first grade this year.
 They’ll need to give him a taste to keep him interested.

 He’s a modern hooker with a zippy frame but the concern is he’s primarily a hooker and won’t offer Ricky the utility value he looks for on his bench.